mattpopovich/mattpopovich.com/_posts/2025-03-11-how-to-install-the-resynthesizer-plugin-for-gimp-on-macs-with-apple-silicon-2024.md

 As I mentioned in my previous resynthesizer posts, you can manually recreate what the resynthesizer plugin does with the "heal" and "clone" tools.
 I'm not going to do a full writeup about it here, but I did go into a quick example in my past [YouTube video](https://youtu.be/MHwtKg0tws8?t=802).
 I'm sure you could find some similar or even better tutorials on those tools online.

 ## Outro
 Thanks for reading!
 I hope this is able to help get your resynthesizer plugin up and running again.
-If so, the best way to say thanks is by liking the video, [subscribing to my YouTube channel](https://www.youtube.com/@AndrewLeeTechTips?sub_confirmation=1), and/or [following my socials](/about).
+If so, the best way to say thanks is by <!-- TODO: liking the video, -->[subscribing to my YouTube channel](https://www.youtube.com/@MattPopovich?sub_confirmation=1), and/or [following my socials](/about).
+If I have updates or fixes to future GIMP / resynthesizer things, that is where I will post updates.

 If your plugin still isn't working after this, leave a comment below or send a message in [my Discord server](https://discord.gg/HsDW3X2Xba) and I'll do my best to help you out!